HEAL

 Over 10,000 vulnerable women have received care at Wonber Maternal Health Center and critical lab tests at Theresa Hakim Community Health Center because of Sunrider’s generosity.
 Sunny Beutler observes, “At Sunrider, we believe in the power of families.
 Our goal is to ensure the medical staff will be able to continue to impact the lives of mothers, children, and their families.”
 Sunrider’s donations are given in conjunction with “World Humanitarian Day,” which recognizes the efforts and resources directed to those most vulnerable global crises.

 “Childbirth education can simplify pregnancy and birth and help women have safe and healthy births.
 A mother who is well prepared is more likely to have smooth labor.
-We are grateful for clinics that allow mothers to have a safe and healthy place to bear their newborn children.”
+We are grateful for clinics allowing mothers to have a safe and healthy place to bear their children.”

 “Our community has suffered from lack of clean water.
 The stream in our community is our only source of water.
 You have not only provided us with clean water but have taken away from us the diseases we used to get from contaminated water.
 Thank you for saving our lives.”